North Carolina elementary school teacher dies days after testing positive for Covid-19 - KESQ

 A third-grade teacher died in North Carolina days after testing positive for Covid-19 and while her students were quarantined as a result of the exposure.

-On September 29th, the Stanly County Health Department notified parents of the teacher’s third grade class that they were required to quarantine for 14 days after being exposed to a staff member who had tested positive for the coronavirus.
+On September 29, the Stanly County Health Department notified parents of the teacher’s third-grade class that they were required to quarantine for 14 days after being exposed to a staff member who had tested positive for the coronavirus.

 Bailey told CNN the staff member was indeed Davis.
-CNN reached out to the North Carolina Office of Medical Examiner for confirmation of cause of death but we haven’t heard back.
+CNN reached out to the North Carolina Office of Medical Examiner for confirmation of cause of death but hasn’t heard back.

 None of the quarantined students have developed any symptoms or tested positive, Bailey said.
 The health department told the administration it believed Davis did not contract the virus from the school.